rcarnegie11/firebase1510/README.md

 # firebase1510

-This is a personal project made as a helper website to demonstrate progress to use alongside CST.
+Bootstrap project made as a helper website to demonstrate progress alongside CST.

+Early stage.

 Being hosted on firebase.